RobTrew/prelude-applescript/AS Prelude MD/unlines.md

     -- of a list of strings with the newline character. set {dlm, my text item delimiters} to ¬
         {my text item delimiters, linefeed}
-    set str to xs as text
+    set s to xs as text
-    set my text item delimiters to dlm str end unlines
+    set my text item delimiters to dlm s end unlines
 ```